 - To safeguard participants’ welfare and provide appropriate medical care;

-- To make use of photographic images on the Cupar Round Table website and (where appropriate) on our social media channels;
+- To make use of photographic images on the Bridge to Bridge and Cupar Round Table website and (where appropriate) on our social media channels;

 - To carry out or cooperate with any complaints or investigation process;

-- Where otherwise reasonably necessary for Cupar Round Table’s purposes, including to obtain appropriate professional advice and insurance; and
+- Where otherwise reasonably necessary for Bridge to Bridge’s and Cupar Round Table’s purposes, including to obtain appropriate professional advice and insurance; and

 - To seek future sponsorship and donations.

-In addition, Cupar Round Table will on occasion process special category personal data concerning health, or exceptionally criminal records as and when deemed necessary to do so.
+In addition, Bridge to Bridge and Cupar Round Table will on occasion process special category personal data concerning health, or exceptionally criminal records as and when deemed necessary to do so.
 These reasons will include:

 - To safeguard participants’ welfare, and to take appropriate action in the event of an emergency, incident or accident, including by disclosing details of an individual’s medical condition or other relevant information where it is in the individual’s interests to do so;